Skip To Main Content

 2023

-The new Primary School campus is scheduled to open.
-The enviable facilities will support the very best British style international education.
+The new Primary School campus opened.* The enviable facilities support the very best British style international education.

-*The partnership with Mori Building Corporation, one of Japan’s leading real estate developers, will enable BST to open a new Primary School campus within the prestigious Toranamon – Azabudai commercial, residential and educational urban development, subject to the approval process.
+*The partnership with Mori Building Corporation, one of Japan’s leading real estate developers, enabled BST to open a new Primary School campus within Azabudai Hills, the prestigious commercial, residential and educational urban development.

 The School’s mission is to nurture each student’s unique potential and strive to help them create a strong sense of self-built around purpose and passion.
 While the School aims to nurture students with the following values: